Your cycle could be playing a key role in your bout of “baby fever”.

 Strangely though, researchers haven’t yet agreed which hormone is behind your spike in adoring cute baby faces:

-One new study in Hormones and Behavior seems to rule out estrogen, testosterone and progesterone as the likely culprits–and suggests other hormones may be behind it, such as oxytocin and prolactin.
+One 2015 study in Hormones and Behavior seems to rule out estrogen, testosterone and progesterone as the likely culprits–and suggests other hormones may be behind it, such as oxytocin and prolactin.

 No matter which hormone is causing your heart to race when you spot an adorable cuddley-wuddley, a study from 2009 in the journal Psychological Science seems to confirm it’s one that’s part of your monthly menstrual cycle.
 That’s because it found that cycling women had a stronger positive reaction to cute baby faces than either men or menopausal women (those who no longer have monthly cycles).